-One of the questions the Coach Supervisor will ask is whether the MAAP or Close to Home staff have a positive/strong relationship with the young person and if he/she thinks it would be beneficial to attend the Intake meeting.
-If the young person has a positive relationship with them, having them there during the Intake meeting will help facilitate the introduction to coaching and make the young person feel supported.
-However, if there is not a positive or solid relationship in place, then having them there could deter the young person from enrolling.
+One of the questions the Coach Supervisor will ask is whether the Case Planner has a positive/strong relationship with the young person and if he/she thinks it would be beneficial to attend the Intake meeting.
+If the young person has a positive relationship with them, having the Case Planner there will help facilitate the introduction to coaching and make the young person feel supported.
+However, if there is a not a positive or solid relationship in place, then having them there could deter the young person from enrolling.

-After speaking with the MAAP and Close to Home staff, the Supervisor will reach out to the young person to set up the first meeting.
+After speaking with the Case Planner, the Supervisor will reach out to the young person to set up the first meeting (the Intake Session).